 - Phantom Thief: Justified by forcing hostages to steal for him.

-- Weapon of Choice: Some kind of electric mace that causes its victims to become unconscious for 72 hours.
+- Shock Stick: Uses some kind of electric mace that causes its victims to become unconscious for 72 hours.

 - Wrong Genre Savvy: He believes that The Hood is a Robin Hood wannabe.